GENERATIONS OF MEN

-Firstly, we have partnered with the Darumbal Enterprises, Woorahbinda's Community Centre and the Rockhampton Dreamtime Centre to run creative workshops within the indigenous and Central Queensland community.
-These fun workshops are our way of meeting local talent who could be involved in our shoot.
+We have partnered with the Darumbal Enterprises, Woorahbinda's Community Centre and the Rockhampton Dreamtime Centre to run creative workshops within the indigenous and Central Queensland community.
+These workshops allow us to engage with local talent interested in being involved in the production.

 Wayne Blair – project consultant

 Wayne Blair is an acclaimed film, television and theatre director, writer, actor and producer.